 2. Be inclusive.
 Help your loved one feel like they are involved no matter where they are in the disease process by asking for their help with easy activities, encouraging them to reminisce and including them in conversations.
 A loss of independence can be both scary and stressful.
 Not being able to care for one’s self, remember important details or even drive can cause a lot of strife.
-If you have a loved one in the early stages of Alzheimer’s disease who is still determined to drive, read these tips to talk to them here.
+If you have a loved one in the early stages of Alzheimer’s disease who is still determined to drive, read these tips about when it's time to stop driving.

 3. Offer your loved one your best self.
 It’s not always easy, but remember that making the most of the time you have with your loved one will mean the world to them now, and to you after they are gone.
 During the holidays, isolation can have a profound effect on a resident’s physical and mental health.
 Decreased mobility, coupled with busy or occupied friends and family around the holidays can leave many residents feeling lonely or depressed.
 Give them your undivided attention, avoid correcting them and be present.